Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

     }

 ```
-you can look at the function ApplyDecalToSurfaceData() in the files LitDecalData.hlsl for best practices of how to apply decal on material.
+For an example of best practices to apply decals to a material, see the `ApplyDecalToSurfaceData()` function in the LitDecalData.hlsl file.

 ## Custom pass API